vijay-palanisamy-1986/Allianz/README.md

 ## Design:
 - [Solution design](3_Design/Solution.drawio)
 - [Data Model design](<3_Design/Data model - DWH.drawio>)
+- Designed with 3 layer approach i.e., RAW, stage and Data vault layers
 - Note:
-    - There no Dataware house and consumption related requirment.
-Hence these 2 layers are skipped (Out of scope :))
+    - There are no DWH(Datawarehouse) and consumption related requirements.
+Hence these 2 layers are skipped for this assignment (Out of scope :))
+    - To support downstream on breaking changes (table field like name, data type), used version at the end of each model/table/view name like _v0 or _v1
-    - Above design document can be viewed or opened using https://app.diagrams.net/ or App Diagram applicaiton from your laptop
+    - Above design documents can be viewed or opened using https://app.diagrams.net/ or App Diagram application from your laptop

 ## Development:
-Developed using 3 layer approach i.e., RAW, stage and Data vault layers

 ### RAW Layer
-- This RAW layer holds the exact data that is coming from source either in files or in tables
+- The RAW layer holds the exact data that is coming from source either in files or in tables
 - Loading Mechanism: Trucate and Load, means will have only last version of the data received
 - Datasets:
     - All RAW data is downloaded from www.kaggle.com